lr42/gentle/roadmap.md

 ------------------------------------------------------------------------

 - [ ] Move issue tracking over to a proper issue tracker.
-- [ ] Set the window title of the break screen, so it doesn't show up as `gentle.py` or whatever it shows as.
 - [ ] Package into an installer.
 - [ ] More linting.
 - [ ] Set up a website for this thing.